 npm install firebase

-, but you did that already.
-We’ll wait and do the deploy step later, so go back to the Firebase console now.import { initializeApp } from "firebase/app" import { getAuth } from "firebase/auth" import { getFirestore } from "firebase/firestore" const firebaseConfig = { // THE CONFIG FROM YOUR FIREBASE CONSOLE } export const app = initializeApp(firebaseConfig) export const auth = getAuth(app) export const db = getFirestore(app)
+on the command line in your project folder.import { initializeApp } from "firebase/app" import { getAuth } from "firebase/auth" import { getFirestore } from "firebase/firestore" const firebaseConfig = { // THE CONFIG FROM YOUR FIREBASE CONSOLE YOU BROUGHT IN EARLIER } export const app = initializeApp(firebaseConfig) export const auth = getAuth(app) export const db = getFirestore(app)

 articles